brendaleearmstrong/S3-FSJS-QAP3-MGE/README.md

 - **Update Item**: Click on the "Edit" button on a menu item to update it (Full Update or Partial Update)
 - **Delete Item**: Click on the "Delete" button on a menu item to delete it.

-## Flash Messages

-Flash messages provide feedback for user actions such as adding, updating, and deleting items.
-They appear at the top of the page after an action is performed.

 ## Iteration and Improvement

 This project follows an iterative development process.
 Continuous improvement and feedback integration are key parts of the development cycle.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

 ## License